bbatsov/emacsredux/_posts/2020-12-10-essential-magit-file-commands.md

 * `C-x M-g` (`magit-dispatch`) - that's pretty much the same as `magit-status`, but you get the opportunity to trigger a Magit command directly from the minibuffer.
 One can argue that's a (slightly) more effective way to work if you know it advance what you want to do (e.g. pressing `C-x M-g l l` will display the git log).
 * `C-c M-g` (`magit-file-dispatch`) - that's the way to invoke Magit commands on the current file (e.g. `blame`) and that's the hero of today's article.

-I've noticed that for some reason many people don't use `magit-file-dispatch` much, which seems like a wasted opportunity as it provides that fastest way to do common things like:
+I've noticed that for some reason many people don't use `magit-file-dispatch` much, which seems like a wasted opportunity as it provides the fastest way to do common things like:

 * `magit-blame` (`C-c M-g b`)